iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 React 16 is not an officially supported version of iTwin.js app or Extension development using the iTwin.js AppUi.

+The component [FrameworkVersion]($appui-react) has been updated so it no longer takes a version prop.
+It now uses the value of `frameworkState.configurableUiState.frameworkVersion` from the redux store as the version.
+This value may be set using `UiFramework.setUiVersion` method and will be initialized to "2".

 ### New options for defining Frontstages

 | Class/Component                                  | Description                                                                                      |